openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 Much of the existing design regarding architecture & platform detection, opt-in, degradation and storing boot image history can remain the same.

+When [MachineDeployments](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-deployment#machinedeployment) are introduced into CAPI, this mechanism will need to be reworked to update those rather than the MachineSet itself.

 ### API Extensions

 #### Opt-in Mechanism